jmkim/laravel-entrust-gui/README.md

      ],
 ```

 Optional removal of ```Esensi\Model\Traits\HashingModelTrait```.
-Replaced with ```Acoustep\EntrustGui\Contracts\HashMethodInterface``` and allows users to set their own password hashing method for within the Entrust GUI.
+Replaced with ```Jmkim\EntrustGui\Contracts\HashMethodInterface``` and allows users to set their own password hashing method for within the Entrust GUI.
 For the default Laravel 5.2 Auth it's recommended to use the following snippet in your User model.

 ```
-use Acoustep\EntrustGui\Contracts\HashMethodInterface;
+use Jmkim\EntrustGui\Contracts\HashMethodInterface;
 use Hash;
 class User extends Model implements AuthenticatableContract, CanResetPasswordContract, ValidatingModelInterface, HashMethodInterface
     // ...